 - Study an example

 If you are unsure about the parts of the paper, it helps to have an example to view.
-You can go online to see samples, or you can ask upperclassmen for their past papers so that you have something to follow.
+You can go online to see samples or buy research paper online, or you can ask upperclassmen for their past papers so that you have something to follow.
 The objective is guidance, not for you to copy what they did.

 - Proofread your work

 Finally, before submission, ensure you have proofread your work.
 It will be sad if you receive deductions because of typos.